tjcarney89/swift-tuplesReading-readme-ios-0217/README.md

 ## A Final Note

 Tuples are a fairly simple data structure, but you won't see them a whole lot in Swift programming.
-Usually if you want to group multiple values together, there are better data structures to use (such as classes, which you will learn about soon).
+Usually if you want to group multiple values together, there are better data structures to use (such as classes).
 They are occasionally used in functions like `downloadImage(atURL:)` to both return a boolean indicating success or failure _and_ another value.
 Swift's standard library uses them from time to time, but not often.
 They're important to know about, but you'll soon learn about better ways to handle the problem addressed by tuples.

 They _are_ often used when iterating over dictionaries.
-Dictionaries associate a _key_ with a _value_, and when iterating over a dictionary, you get back a tuple describing this key/value pair.
-You'll learn about dictionaries in a future lesson, and you may find it useful to refer back to this lesson when working with a dictionary's key/value tuples.
+Dictionaries are data structures that associate a _key_ with a _value_, and when iterating over a dictionary, you get back a tuple describing this key/value pair.

-<a href='https://learn.co/lessons/Tuples' data-visibility='hidden'>View this lesson on Learn.co</a>

 <p class='util--hide'>View <a href='https://learn.co/lessons/swift-tuplesReading-readme'>Tuples</a> on Learn.co and start learning to code for free.</p>